Bl1tz2200/Read_and_Dispatch_site/README.md

     <h4>
       <ul>
         <li>
-          Password and other User's credentials are sended without any hashing or encryption. <br>
+          Password and other User's credentials are sended to backend and stored inside DB without any hashing or encryption. <br>
           It could cause troubles with safety.
         </li>
         <br>